nalgeon/sqlean/README.md

 sqlite> select median(value) from generate_series(1, 99);
 ```

-See [How to Install an Extension](docs/install.md) for usage with IDE, Python, etc.
+See [How to Install an Extension](docs/install.md) for usage with IDE, Python, JavaScript, etc.

 ## Building from source